- by HenryWang

 Depending on riding frequency, this range takes about three to five years to reach.
 And the cost of a replacement battery can be anywhere from $300 to $700.

-The average cost of charging an electric bike depends on your local electricity rate and e-bike battery wattage.
+The average cost of charging an electric bike depends on your local electricity rate and Ebike battery wattage.
 To calculate the cost of charging, use the following formula:

-Cost of charging = Battery capacity (in kWh) x electricity rate (in $/kWh)
+Cost of charging = Battery capacity (in kWh) x electricity rate (in Β’/kWh)

 Lastly, perform the final calculation:

-0.750 x 0.13 = 0.0975
+0.750 x 15.21 = 11.4075

-When it comes to comparing the cost of an eBike vs car, the answer is simple.
+When it comes to comparing the cost of an Ebike vs car, the answer is simple.

 Passenger vehicles have a much higher upfront and ongoing cost than electric bikes.
 The price of a used car can start at a few thousand dollars.
 And the cost of a new car can start anywhere from 15 thousand to 20 thousand dollars and up.
 By comparison, the entry price of a new electric bike is $999.
 Higher-end models tend to sit in the range of $3,000 to $5,000 and up.

-For this reason, it’s important to choose an electric bike that suits your riding preferences and budget.
-By doing so, you’ll get the most out of your riding experience and at a fair price too!
+As you can see, the cost of e-cycle and operating it varies considerably.
+Your choice of electric motor, battery capacity, frame material, and features will determine the price.Β For this reason, itβs important to choose an electric bike that suits your riding preferences and budget.
+By doing so, youβll get the most out of your riding experience and at a fair price too!

 Share: